Cuba–North Korea relations: History

-In 2013, a North Korean ship, the Chong Chon Gang, was searched by the Panama Canal Authority while traveling through the Panama Canal and found to be carrying weapons from Cuba, apparently to be repaired in North Korea and returned.
-The ship was later handed back to the North Korean government.
+In 2013, a North Korean ship, the Chong Chon Gang, was searched and detained along with its crew by the Panama Canal Authority while traveling through the Panama Canal and along with its cargo of sugar, was found to be carrying what was described by Cuban authorities as “240 metric tons of obsolete defensive weapons” from Cuba, which included anti-aircraft missile systems and MiG-21 airplanes, apparently to be repaired in North Korea and returned.
+According to the then security minister José Raúl Mulino members of the North Korean crew offered notable resistance through sabotage and non-compliance, such as 'cutting cables on the cranes that would be used to unload cargo' and refusing to raise the ships anchor.
+The ship was later released according to after a fine of nearly $700,000 USD was paid.

 In January 2016, North Korea and Cuba established a barter trade system.
 Also in 2016, the Workers' Party of Korea and the Communist Party of Cuba met to discuss strengthening ties.
 After Fidel Castro's death in 2016, the North Korean government declared a three-day mourning period and sent an official delegation to his funeral.
 North Korean leader Kim Jong Un visited the Cuban embassy in Pyongyang to pay his respects.
 In 2018, the new Cuban President Miguel Díaz-Canel visited North Korea, stressing socialist solidarity and opposition to sanctions.
 For his birthday in 2021 Kim Jong Un sent Diaz-Canel a floral basket via the country's ambassador.

 Until 2024, Cuba was one of the last countries left to only have diplomatic relations with North Korea and not maintain relations with South Korea.
 On 15 February 2024, Cuba established diplomatic relations with South Korea, leading to a cooling in the relationship.
 In November 2023, Ri Il Gyu, a political counselor at the North Korean embassy in Cuba defected to South Korea, which was confirmed in July 2024.